 The Pancreas, Insulin, Glucagon and Cholesterol

 Insulin is manufactured and secreted by the specialized beta cells in the 'Islets of Langerhans' within the pancreas to stop blood sugar levels getting too high (Hyperglycaemia).
 Remove the pancreas and you will be diabetic.
 In normal individuals blood sugar levels do not vary too much, because of the harmonious and compensating hormonal actions of Insulin and Glucagon.
 In the case of a diabetic, their pancreas does not manufacture the correct amount of Insulin (Type 1 Insulin Dependent Diabetes Mellitus).
-In this case Insulin injections are needed to stop the blood sugar levels from getting too high However, if the body does not respond to Insulin in the correct manner or sufficiently, this is called Insulin resistance (Type 2 Diabetes Mellitus) and in some of these cases, blood sugar levels may be controlled by diet.
+In this case Insulin injections are needed to stop the blood sugar levels from getting too high.
+However, if the body does not respond to Insulin in the correct manner or sufficiently, this is called Insulin resistance (Type 2 Diabetes Mellitus) and in some of these cases, blood sugar levels may be controlled by diet and exercise.
 A high and harmful blood Insulin level is called Insulinemia.